 CES 2021 took place virtually this year amid the continued pandemic.
 While it was a unique way to experience all the Consumer Technology Association had to offer, the central theme coming out of the week was innovation — and there was innovation in spades.
 Pulling off an event of this magnitude virtually was a nod to that concept at scale and they did a good job of making participants feel as involved as possible.

-We reviewed the best home gadgets featured during the show and selected a handful of items that would make us all feel more connected to our home space, give us time back in our busy lives, and dazzle us with a bit of the unnecessary.
+While CES 2021 also featured the best tech for home offices, we reviewed the best home gadgets featured during the show.
+We selected a handful of items that would make us all feel more connected to our home space, give us time back in our busy lives, and dazzle us with a bit of the unnecessary.
 Hey, if we’re making the investment, it has to feel worth it, right?

 Here are our top picks: